1 to 5 Scale Survey Template

 The matrix format works best on screens large enough to display the full grid without excessive scrolling:

-- Kiosks and tablets (ideal for matrix format) — The matrix displays beautifully on tablet-sized screens.
+- Kiosks and tablets (ideal for matrix format) — The matrix displays cleanly on tablet-sized screens.
 Respondents tap ratings for each parameter in a natural top-to-bottom flow.
 Deploy at exit points for hospitality, retail, and healthcare.

 - Website embed — Trigger as a full-page survey after key interactions (checkout, account milestone, support resolution).
 The matrix format needs screen width — don’t deploy as a narrow sidebar widget.